nordic-institute/X-Road/doc/terms_x-road_docs.md

 ### 6.3 X-Road external components

 **Adapter Service** converts a request or response query (e.g. from REST) to required X-Road SOAP-protocol.
+The information system (IS) uses and/or provides services via the X-Road.

 **Information system** – a system including technological as well as organizational information processing of a member of X-Road